dafny-lang/dafny/docs/HowToFAQ/Errors-CommandLine.md

 method m() {}
 ```

+The backends that Dafny supports have their own limitations on the ability to implement some of Dafny's features.
+This error message indicates that the Dafny program in question has hit one of these limitations.
+Some limitations are inherent in the language, but others are a question of implementation priorities to date.
+If the feature is an important one for your project, communicate with the Dafny team to determine if the
+omission can be corrected.

 ## **Please use the '--check' and/or '--print' option as stdin cannot be formatted in place.** {#f_missing_format_option}

 <!-- %check-cli -->